Home Page: peterpyburn.co.za

 If you take little risk when investing your money - like saving in a bank account, the chances are your returns will not beat the inflation rate and you will never grow your wealth.

-Every saving and investment product offers different risks and potentials of return.
 Things like how easily you can get your money when you need it, or how fast your money will grow and how safe your money will be.

 Other risks to consider are, how the economy will perform, how the stock market will react to the economy over time and what inflation will be.

+You also need to consider investment diversification, or not putting all your eggs in one basket.
 By choosing different segments of a market into which to invest, like minerals and resources, financial, cash, commodity shares and so on, you can reduce your overall risk.

 You can also go offshore and invest in markets and companies outside of South Africa, again reducing your overall risk.